-In 2015, the demand for Data Scientist was off the charts according to LinkedIn Workforce Report, United States in August 2018.
-More and more industries are dependent on big data analysis to make decisions, however there has been a decrease in the amount of data scientists available.
-A lot of people want to get involved but many also do not know how to get there.
-This article will give insight on how you or someone you know can do so.
+Back in 2015, the demand for data scientists was off the charts according to LinkedIn Workforce Report, United States in August 2018.
+More and more industries are dependent on big data analysis to make decisions, however, there has been a decrease in the amount of data scientists available.
+Many people want to get involved but many also do not know how to get there.
+This article will give insight into how you or someone you know can do so.

 The first thing we will look into is education.
 The different types of educational systems you can get into, what you will need and not need.

 There are many routes you can go through to get into the world of Data Science.
 Here’s a breakdown:

 - STEM degree – This typically includes degrees such as Biology, Chemistry, Physics, Maths, Information and communications technology (IT or ICT), Computer science, and Economics.
 These degrees build advanced academic knowledge in a technical/scientific field.
 The content of these subjects has strong mathematical and research skills, in turn allowing further development of these skills using statistics behind machine learning models and creating academic papers based on these skills.

 - Data Science graduate – Universities are now offering data science and machine learning courses and MSc programs in Data Science which include computational and statistical approaches, allowing the implementation of these skills for solving complex problems.
 This allows students to gain advanced technical and practical skills in the collection, collation, and analysis of data.

 - Bootcamp – There are a lot of boot camps that offer 3, 6, and 9-month courses that have a list of different courses in the field of technology.
 It can range from Data Science, Web Development, and UX Design.
 Bootcamps can be difficult as you need to learn how to work in a fast-paced environment in a short amount of time, learn new skills, and do a lot of self-learning.
 Examples of these boot camps: